cassied22/AC215_Dashers/README.md

 In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

 **Data**
-We gathered a dataset of 100,000 cheese images representing approximately 1,500 different varieties.
-The dataset, approximately 100GB in size, was collected from the following sources: (1), (2), (3).
+We gathered a dataset of 2,231,150 recipes including title (dish name), ingredients, directions, retrieved link, source type, and named entity recognition (NER) for food items.
+The ingredients are listed as an array of strings.
+The directions are provided as an array of strings, with each string representing a step in the cooking process.
+The NER data consists of an array of food item names extracted from the recipe.
+The dataset, approximately 2.29 GB in size, was collected from the following source: https://huggingface.co/datasets/mbien/recipe_nlg.
 We have stored it in a private Google Cloud Bucket.
-Additionally, we compiled 250 bibliographical sources on cheese, including books and reports, from sources such as (4) and (5).

 **Data Pipeline Containers**
 1. One container processes the 100GB dataset by resizing the images and storing them back to Google Cloud Storage (GCS).